Guidance for Each Phase: In remission - CancerChoices

 If you don’t have access to an integrative oncology professional, then think about what you want complementary therapies to help with: maintaining remission and reducing your risk of cancer recurrence (maintenance therapy), optimizing your body terrain, or managing symptoms and promoting wellness.

-You can search or browse our reviews of complementary therapies for either summaries or detailed information about many complementary therapies.
+You can search or browse our Supplement and Therapies Database for either summaries or detailed information about many complementary therapies.
 You’ll also find help in published programs and treatment approaches from experts.

 Get more help